 Mo-Sci porous silica (frit or spheres) is a >98% SiO2 and <2% B2O3 material with an open porosity of ~45% and a specific surface area of ≥250m2/g.
 Due to the composition, these materials are resistant to acidic conditions and can be used for a variety of applications from chromatography, a carrier for release of liquids, an absorber for liquids a.k.a. thirsty glass, and thermal barrier protection.
-Below porous silica spheres (-53µm) are shown, but spheres and frit are available in sizes below ~500µm in diameter.
+Below porous silica spheres (-53µm) are shown, but spheres can be manufactured below ~125 µm in diameter and frit is available in sizes below ~500µm.
 Material of specific sizes and size distributions are available upon request.

 Porous Wall Hollow Glass Microspheres